The average clitoris is about 5 millimeters.

-When you’re touching a woman’s clitoris, imagine what feels good to your penis and shrink it down by a factor of 25.
+When you’re touching a woman’s clitoris, think about what feels good to your penis, and then shrink it down by a factor of 25.
 Take your basic penile stroke and divide by 25.

 In other words, tiny movements.
 Not just the range of motion though.
 Also use only about 1/25th the amount of pressure.
 Pressing into a clitoris to a depth of a couple sheets of paper is like squeezing into your hard penis by about the thickness of a pamphlet or a magazine.
 It’s a lot of pressure.
 There’s a ton of highly sensitive nerve endings crammed into that tiny space.

 Maybe also try moving 25 times slower than you would do to yourself.
 Again, just as a starting place.

 To give you a sense of what it feels like when you touch her without the 25x adjustment factor, imagine subjecting your dick to a jackhammer, or sand paper.
 Too much.

 So as a starting point, think of her clitoris* as a tiny, ultra-sensitive penis and touch it accordingly.
 Then you are at least in the ballpark.
 Ask her what might make it better.
 Keep inviting her to give you honest feedback until she feels unabashedly at ease letting you know what she likes and what she wants.

 If you found that useful… consider downloading the expanded version of this article.
 Using your own body as a reference you can learn: